xhlula/utils/README.md

 * Session based storage via the `SessionPersistenceStrategy` class
 * File based sessions via the `FilePersistenceStrategy` class

 You can implement your own storage mechanisms by implementing the persistence interface and passing the class to the `Cart` constructor.
+To persist data after updating an item the method `save` must be manually invoked.

 ```php
 // session based persistence